rehuony/double-ratchet/README.md

     DB_DATABASE=double_ratchet
     ```

+5. Please make sure that the content of `ROOT_PATH` is the same as the content of `VITE_ROOT_PATH` mentioned above

-5. Execute `docker compose up -d` to access it through `http://localhost`
+6. Execute `docker compose up -d` to access it through `http://localhost`